linux-system-roles/postgresql/README.md

 This role installs, configures, and starts PostgreSQL Server.

-The role also optimizes the datadase server settings to improve performance.
+The role also optimizes the database server settings to improve performance.

 The role currently works with PostgreSQL server 10 12 and 13.
 ## Role Variables